declancm/cinnamon.nvim/README.md

 Cinnamon.Scroll(arg1, arg2, arg3, arg4, arg5)
 ```

 * __arg1__ = A string containing the normal mode movement command.
-To use the
-  go-to-definition LSP function, use 'definition' (or 'declaration' for
+  * To use the go-to-definition LSP function, use 'definition' (or 'declaration'
-  go-to-declaration).
-This argument is required as there's no default value.
+    for go-to-declaration).
 * __arg2__ = Scroll the window with the cursor.
 (1 for on, 0 for off).
 Default is 1.
 * __arg3__ = Accept a count before the command (1 for on, 0 for off).
 Default is 0.
 * __arg4__ = Length of delay between lines (in ms).
 Default is 5.